Title Insurance Arbitration Rules of the American Land Title Association

 8. Scope of Award

 The arbitrator may grant any remedy or relief that the arbitrator determines to be just and equitable according to the applicable laws and the terms of the policy.
 The award may not exceed the amount of any claim or counterclaim as disclosed when filed or as later changed in accordance with the pertinent rule of the NAF Code.
 If the insured in an arbitration is the owner of the estate or interest covered by the title insurance policy and the estate or interest is subject to a mortgage insured by the insurer under that policy or any title insurance policy when arbitration is commenced, the arbitrator shall provide for payment of the award (or any part thereof) directly to the owner of the mortgage (and not to the insured), pursuant to written instructions signed by the insurer and received by the arbitrator prior to the closing of the hearing.

 9. Fee Schedule for Arbitrations Under the Title Insurance Arbitration Rules

 The provisions of the NAF Code regarding the payment of fees (including compensation for arbitrators) for the arbitration shall apply subject to the modification that parties who have agreed by mutual consent to administer an arbitration themselves or with the assistance of a third party, as set forth in paragraph 3, above, shall be responsible to decide their own arrangements concerning payment of the fees for the arbitration (including compensation of the arbitrator).

-Copyright 2006-2017 American Land Title Association.
+Copyright 2006-2022 American Land Title Association.
 All rights reserved.
-The use of this Form is restricted to ALTA licensees and ALTA members in good standing as of the date of use.
+The use of ALTA Forms, ALTA Reference materials, and any derivative materials or any section of provided ALTA text are restricted to ALTA licensees and ALTA members in good standing as of the dates of use.
 All other uses are prohibited.
 Reprinted under license from the American Land Title Association.

 No guidelines are available for this form at this time.